James Robertson Justice: Personal life

 Justice married nurse Dillys Hayden (1914–1984) in Chelsea in 1941.
 They had a son named James.
 However, in 1949, he accidentally drowned, aged four, near their watermill home in Whitchurch, Hampshire.
 After a series of affairs, Justice separated from Hayden.
 Their marriage was dissolved in 1968.

 Justice first met the Baltic German actress Irene von Meyendorff on the set of the 1960 film The Ambassador.
-They became a couple; marrying three days before he died in 1975.
+They became a couple, marrying three days before he died in 1975.

 Justice spoke many languages (possibly up to 20) including English, Spanish, French, Greek, Danish, Russian, Basque, German, Italian, Dutch and Gaelic.

 Love of Scotland

 On his return from the war, Justice reinvented himself with stronger Scottish roots.
 He dispensed with his two middle names taking the new middle name Robertson; out of his habit of wearing Robertson tartan.
 Justice felt so strongly about his Scottish ancestry, he once claimed to have been born in 1905, under a distillery on the Isle of Skye; sources even listed his birthplace as Wigtown, Wigtownshire.
 He lived in Wigtown at Orchardton House between 1946 and 1950.
 He unsuccessfully contested the North Angus and Mearns constituency for the Labour Party in the 1950 general election.

-With his earnings from the film Doctor in the House (1954), Justice purchased a cottage in the Scottish Highlands village of Spinningdale.
+With his £1,500 earnings from the film Doctor in the House (1954), Justice purchased a cottage in the Scottish Highlands village of Spinningdale.
 In 1966, Justice appeared as a narrator in five episodes of the BBC children's television series Jackanory, telling stories and legends from Scotland, including those of The Battle of the Birds and The Black Bull of Norroway.

 Death

 After a series of strokes prevented him from working as an actor, Justice was declared bankrupt in 1970.
-Unrecovered from another stroke in 1972, he died in penury on 2 July 1975 at the age of 68, being found dead in bed at his home in King's Somborne.
+He never recovered from another stroke in 1972.
+He died in penury, found in his bed in King's Somborne on 2 July 1975 at the age of 68.
 His ashes were buried on a north Scotland moor near his former residence in the Highland village of Spinningdale.

 Legacy

-A biography entitled James Robertson Justice—What's The Bleeding Time? (referring to a joke in the first Doctor film) was published by Tomahawk Press on 3 March 2008.
+A biography titled James Robertson Justice—What's The Bleeding Time? (referring to a joke in the first Doctor film) was published by Tomahawk Press on 3 March 2008.
 It was written by James Hogg, Robert Sellers and Howard Watson.